 \subsection{Conditions on the parameters fixing the Thom encoding}

-Given $P(u,y), Q(u,y) \in \K[u,y]$, with $P(u,y)$ monic in $y$ and $u=(u_1,\ldots,u_k)$, our goal is to define a family of polynomials in $\K[u]$ whose signs fix the Thom encoding of the real roots of $P(u,y)$ and the signs of $Q(u,y)$ at these roots; the family composed by the principal minors of Hermite matrices of $P$ and products of some of its derivatives with $Q$ has this property (see \cite[Theorem 27]{PerR}).
+Given $P , Q \in \K[u][y]$, with $P $ monic in $y$ and $u=(u_1,\ldots,u_k)$, our goal is to define a family of polynomials in $\K[u]$ whose signs fix the Thom encoding of the real roots of $P $ and the signs of $Q $ at these roots; the family composed by the principal minors of Hermite matrices of $P$ and products of (a small number of) its derivatives with $1, Q$ or $Q^2$ has this property by sign determination (see \cite[Theorem 27]{PerR}).

 We introduce some notation and definitions.